Loaded gun inside baby gift bought at Florida thrift store

-CRESTVIEW, Fla. -- A woman who bought a baby shower gift at a Florida Goodwill store was shocked when the father-to-be opened the box and found a loaded semi-automatic rifle inside.
+CRESTVIEW, Florida -- A woman who bought a baby shower gift at a Florida Goodwill store was shocked when the father-to-be opened the box and found a loaded semi-automatic rifle inside.

 Veronica Alvarez-Rodriguez told the Northwest Florida Daily News that she and her husband stopped by the store in Valparaiso on Sunday as they were heading to a friend's baby shower.
 She found a Baby Einstein's bouncer that was unopened and appeared to be brand new for $9.99.